ncarf/busylight/README.md

 **Are you tired of being interrupted when you're in the zone?** 🧠💻

-BusyLight Desktop is your digital "Do Not Disturb" sign for the modern workspace!
+BusyLight is your digital "Do Not Disturb" sign for the modern workspace!
 With a simple, colorful indicator that sits on your screen, colleagues can instantly see if you're available for a chat or deep in concentration.

 ## Why You Need BusyLight ✨